All-In-Open-Source-MLH-Hackathon/sustainability_goals/README.md

 # Environmental Data Analysis Tool

+This repository contains a Python application developed during a 24-hour hackathon aimed at solving sustainability challenges in Africa and its local regions.
+Inspired by the recent floods in Kenya and guided by the United Nations' Sustainable Development Goal #13: Climate Action, this project was born out of a commitment to create a meaningful dashboard that provides actionable insights to help mitigate the adverse effects of climate change in the future.

-This repository contains a Python application that utilizes the Google Earth Engine API, Streamlit, and various datasets to analyze environmental metrics across different regions of Africa.
-The tool allows users to select a region (West Africa, East Africa, Southern Africa) and visualize key environmental indicators such as land area, greenhouse gas emissions, precipitation, air pollution, and surface temperature over time.
-Additionally, it calculates and displays correlations between these metrics.
+The tool leverages the Google Earth Engine API, Streamlit, and various datasets to analyze environmental metrics across different regions of Africa.
+Users can select a region (West Africa, East Africa, Southern Africa) and visualize key environmental indicators such as land area, greenhouse gas emissions, precipitation, air pollution, and surface temperature over time.
+Additionally, it calculates and displays correlations between these metrics, offering valuable insights into the interplay between different environmental factors.

 ## Features